swenk238/personal-website/content/_index.md

 I'm currently a **Research Fellow in Statistics at Monash University** working in collaboration with **Lauren Kennedy** (soon starting in University of Adelaide), **Qixuan Chen** and **Andrew Gelman** in Columbia University.

 I obtained my PhD in Statistics from Australian National University under the supervision of **Grace Chiu** and **Anton Westveld**.
-I graduated from Honours in Statistics from University of Auckland (home of R!) working under [COMPASS](https://www.auckland.ac.nz/en/arts/our-research/research-institutes-centres-groups/compass.html) the quantitative social science research institute.
+I had a minor in sociology and graduated from Honours in Statistics from University of Auckland (home of ![/images/Rlogo.jpg] R!) working under [COMPASS](https://www.auckland.ac.nz/en/arts/our-research/research-institutes-centres-groups/compass.html) the quantitative social science research institute.

 # Research
 My general training have been in **Bayesian inference and methods in applications to the social science**.
 My methodological training include multilevel regression and poststratification (MRP) method, Bayesian hierarchical (or multilevel/mixed) modelling, spatial models, causal inference while writing and coding up my own MCMC sampling methods.